St. Joseph's Church, Beijing: Present-day church

 St. Joseph's was rebuilt in 1904 utilizing Romanesque Revival architecture, featuring pilasters and three bell towers.

 In 1949, Communist forces under Mao Zedong emerged victorious in the Chinese Civil War.
 The new atheistic regime broke off all diplomatic relations with the Holy See two years later, and attempted to eliminate all forms of religion by either seizing or destroying churches and other places of worship.
 St. Joseph's suffered the same fate and, in the 1950s, it was expropriated to the government, who then turned it into an elementary school.
 The communist government further tightened their control on the Catholic Church in China by establishing the Chinese Patriotic Catholic Association (CPCA) in 1957.
 As a result, the church of St. Joseph's has been under the administration of the CPCA since that year and its parish priests are not recognized by the Vatican.

 The church was closed down altogether in 1966—the first year of the Cultural Revolution—and suffered further damage during this period of time until the end of the revolution in 1976.

-Location

-How to get there: take Beijing metro line no. 1 to Wangfujing station.
-Walk north along Wangfujing Street for 10 minutes: church is on your right.